catpea/catpea-project/database/furkies-purrkies/poem-1016/index.md

 a matter of just downloading them.

-Then they will resolve to the same version of data, eveywhere...
+Then they will resolve to the same version of data, everywhere...

-Becasue when we are not sure about something, we simply sort the bunch alphabetically...
+Because when we are not sure about something, we simply sort the bunch alphabetically...

 And choose the thing on top,